 Mia Coulter, Assistant Teacher (pictured right), trained and performed with Dance>Detour.
 She brings the unique perspective of having been homeless as a child and growing up in an institution for young people with disabilities.
 With ReinventAbility, Mia returned to that institution as a paid dance instructor to share her experience and success story.
 Mia has been with ReinventAbility since 2013.

 Erica Brown, Teacher's Aide (pictured left), is a graduate of the ReinventAbility ICRE internship program.
 She attended our inaugural program in 2013 as a participant and has been dancing with us ever since.

-Melissa Sallée, was one of the founding member of the ReinventAbility Board of Directors.
-Sallée is the former Assistant Director of Dance>Detour.
-She also served as Artistic Director of Élan Dance Company.
+Melissa Sallée, was one of the founding members of the ReinventAbility Board of Directors.
 Sallée trained in classical ballet with Maria Tallchief at Ballet Chicago and the Salt Creek Ballet.
 Her introduction to professional choreography began with staging period pieces focused on authenticity.
 As her ideas about movement expanded, Sallée found her true passion in making movement for everyone, regardless of physical or mental barriers.
-As a former member of Civil Air Patrol and parent of two military officers in training, she was the driving force behind the ReinventAbility veterans workshops.
+She served as Assistant Director of Dance>Detour.
+A former member of Civil Air Patrol and parent of two military officers in training, she was the driving force behind the ReinventAbility veterans program.